rollulus/kafka-streams-plumber/README.md

       -D | --dry-run
             dry-run, do no start streaming.
 Only makes sense in combination with -t.

-    <types> has the format "keytype:valuetype" or simply "valuetype", where
+    <types> has the format "keytype,valuetype" or simply "valuetype", where
     the type can be long, string, avro or void.
 In case of type avro, one can optionally give a schema file: avro=file.avsc.